chikuprincess/my-projects/readme.md

-peoples desire and authenticity is very strong. doubt is a kiler you have to just know whom you are and what you stand for no one changes the world who is obessed.
+peoples desire and authenticity is very strong. doubt is a kiler you have to just know whom you are and what you stand for no one changes the world who is obessed. the best way through let in if there is no struggle there is no process. worrry is a misuse of imagination. courage is most impotant of all virtues because without courage you can't practice any other virtues consistenly.